Processor: Exynos W920

 Both versions of the Samsung Galaxy Watch 4 feature a redesigned frame that allows for gapless transition from the smartwatch chassis to the straps.
 The uniform set of crown buttons also sport an oblong shape, rather than one protruding round crown accompanied by a flush side button.

 Despite these subtle changes, the Galaxy Watch 4 pays homage to the Galaxy Watch models of the past.
 The Galaxy Watch 4 Classic gets the rotating bezel, which is both a handy navigation tool and excellent fidget spinner.
 Since the original Samsung Galaxy Watch debuted the bezel, it’s become as iconic to the product as the S Pen is — err, was? — to the Galaxy Note smartphone.
+Which is why it is controversial that Samsung opted to remove the rotating bezel from the new Samsung Galaxy Watch 5.

 So as someone who’s used the Galaxy Watch 3 more recently than the Samsung Galaxy Watch Active 2, adjusting to a capacitive version of the bezel on the baseline Galaxy Watch 4 took time.
 But minus the mechanism, the smartwatch is a lot slimmer, making for a modern gadget that won’t be mistaken for a traditional timepiece.